Military brat (U.S. subculture): Values and patriotism

 Patriotism may come to mean different things for different ex-military brats, but nevertheless figures strongly in the upbringing, language and thinking of many who grew up in military families.
 The comfort, or sense of restriction, (or both) that can be found on military bases is not limited to the physical trappings, but can be fortified via some of the consistent rituals common to them.
 When moving around the world, these rituals can help brats feel at home in their new community.
 Even though the faces and geography change, the "base" can remain recognizable because the rituals are often uniform.
 The underlying principle of these rituals is consistent: to promote patriotism.

 It has been claimed by Samuel Britten on the basis of anecdotal evidence that life on military bases is associated with comparatively greater patriotic sentiments.
 For example, honoring the American flag is expected.
-At the end of the business day, on a military installation, the bugle call "To the Color" is played while the flag is lowered.
-While no longer universal, formerly anybody outside, even if participating in sports or driving a car, was expected to stop their activity and stand at attention.
+At the beginning of the business day, on a military installation, the bugle call "To the Colors" is played while the flag is raised.
+While no longer universal (e.g., personnel performing time critical tasks or duties like marshaling or taxiing aircraft would be exempt), anybody outside, even if participating in sports or driving a car, it is expected to stop their activity and stand at attention.
 Uniformed personnel salute and non-uniformed people place their hand over their heart.

-Until recently, the Pledge of Allegiance was recited every morning, and patriotic and militaristic songs may have been sung at Department of Defense Dependents Schools (DoDDS) overseas and Department of Defense Domestic Dependent Elementary and Secondary Schools (DDESS) within the United States.
+During and prior to the early 1990s, the Pledge of Allegiance was recited every morning, and patriotic and militaristic songs may have been sung at Department of Defense Dependents Schools (DoDDS) overseas and Department of Defense Domestic Dependent Elementary and Secondary Schools (DDESS) within the United States.
 Patriotic ideals often form the basis for church sermons.
 Protestant and Catholic worship services may include militaristic hymns.
 Prior to movies at base theaters, patrons and staff stand for the National Anthem and often another patriotic song, such as "God Bless the USA".